jensdepuydt/zabbix-ovirt/README.md

-The template was exported from Zabbix version 2.4.3 Tested with oVirt version 3.5.0.1 release 1.el6, libvirt version 0.10.2 release 46.el6_6.2 on CentOS 6.6
+The template was exported from Zabbix version 2.4.3 Tested with oVirt version 3.5.0.1 release 1.el6, libvirt version 0.10.2 release 46.el6_6.2 on CentOS 6.6 Tester with oVirt version 3.5.5 on CentOS 7.1 with systemd service files

 ## How to use:
 1. Enable SNMP on the oVirt or libvirt host